denzeltovar/RunningMate/README.md

 * Add camera usage for profile picture
 * Have user set goals and prefereneces
 * Have entered information create a plan that is then sent to their calander
+* Set Up workout plans in database and create a function that would pull workout plan from Parse dependant of their choices set up from their goals.
 * Also have labels that shows this weeks goals and percantage of improvment from previous week
 * Creating a Tab bar to acess two other tabs
-* Use FSCalander Framework to create calander tab
+* Use FSCalander Framework to create calander in calander tab
 * Establish the settings tab and creating a detail view controller for Notifications
 * Set notifications to remind user of workouts
 * Be able to properly tranistion throughout all screens.
+* Have all 3 Tabs to interacts sommothly
+* Fix UI to make it look more representable

 **Optional Nice-to-have Stories**